tayheau/ResNet20_implementation/README.md

 ![resnet](resnet.png)
 # ResNet Model Training and Evaluation

+## Description
+This repo focus on training and evaluating __ResNet__ models for image classification.
+Possible to experiment with different ResNet architecture (e.g., ResNet9 and ResNet20) and custom hyperparams like *lr*, *batch size* and *epochs*.

-This repo is designed to be used on a google collab instance.
+This repo is best suited to be used in a __Google Collab__ instance.

-You can play with the hyperparameters in the `train.py` file.
+## Key Features and Concepts
+### ResNet Architecture :
-According to the original ResNet paper[[1]](#1), he author discusses the case of CIFAR10 in section 4.2 CIFAR-10 and Analysis, providing the following table:
+According to the original ResNet paper[[1]](#1), the author discusses the case of CIFAR10 in section 4.2 CIFAR-10 and Analysis, providing the following table:

 | **output map size** | **32 x 32** | **16 x 16** | **8 x 8** |
 |---------------------|-------------|-------------|-----------|